RenderKit/oidn/README.md

 By default, all input features are assumed to be noisy, including the auxiliary features (e.g. albedo, normal), each having versions at different samples per pixel.
-However, it is also possible to train with noise-free auxiliary features, in which case the reference auxiliary features are used instead of the various noisy ones (`--clean_aux` option).
+It is also possible to train with noise-free auxiliary features, in which case the reference auxiliary features are used instead of the various noisy ones (`--clean_aux` option).
+This improves quality significantly if the auxiliary features used for inference will be either originally noise-free or prefiltered with separately trained auxiliary feature denoising models.
+If inference will be done only with prefiltered features, even higher quality can be achieved by training with prefiltered features instead of the reference onces.
+This can be achieved by first training the auxiliary feature models and then specifying the list of these results when preprocessing the dataset for the main feature (`--aux_results` or `-a` option).

 Preprocessing also depends on the filter that will be trained (e.g. determines which HDR/LDR transfer function has to be used), which